miloserdev/openbmc/poky/documentation/ref-manual/qa-checks.rst

-    GitHub provides "archive" tarballs, however these can be re-generated on the fly and thus the file's signature will not necessarily match that in the :term:`SRC_URI` checksums in future leading to build failures.
+    GitHub provides "archive" tarballs, however these can be re-generated on the fly and thus the file's signature will not necessarily match that in the SRC_URI checksums in future leading to build failures.
 It is recommended that you use an official release tarball or switch to pulling the corresponding revision in the actual git repository instead.